zoni/nagios-check-runner/README.md

 ===================

-*Run nagios-compatible plugins locally and publish their results anywhere you can think of*
+*Run nagios-compatible plugins locally and publish their results anywhere you can think of.*

 Nagios check runner was originally conceived as a replacement for [NRPE](https://exchange.nagios.org/directory/Addons/Monitoring-Agents/NRPE--2D-Nagios-Remote-Plugin-Executor/details),